youwol/py-youwol/README.md

 - a local version of the YouWol platform
 - a developer environment to extend the platform (npm packages, backends, frontends)

-What will come in the near future:
-- the ability to synchronize local resources from and to the deployed platform

 >The purpose of this full-stack environment is to provide a painless experience for developers who want to contribute to the
 >platform, in particular in terms of flexibility regarding the integration with developers' favorite stacks.
 >Also the environment, while running in a browser, is completely 'locally sand-boxed' and there is no need